-During aircraft full scale fatigue test, it has been found the occurrence of cracks in the cockpit windshield post lower eyelet fitting at the attachment of the center post on the forward fuselage (SSI 53-10-19).
-Further analysis of this cracking resulted in modifications on the aircraft Airworthiness Limitation Items (ALI), to include new inspection tasks and its respective intervals.
-Undetected fatigue cracking in this area could adversely affect the structural integrity of these airplanes.
+During ERJ 170 airplane full scale fatigue test, cracks were found in some structural components of the airplane.
+Analysis of these cracks resulted in modifications on the airplane Airworthiness Limitation Items (ALI), to include new inspections tasks or modification of existing ones and its respective thresholds and intervals.

+Failure to inspect these components according to the new tasks, thresholds and intervals, could prevent a timely detection of fatigue cracks.
+Undetected fatigue cracks in these areas could adversely affect the structural integrity of these airplanes.

-The corrective action is revising the Airworthiness Limitations Section (ALS) of the Instructions for Continued Airworthiness to incorporate new structural inspection requirements.
+The corrective action is revising the Airworthiness Limitations Section (ALS) of the Instructions for Continued Airworthiness (ICA) to incorporate new structural inspection requirements.